 1932: The Society of Industrial Artists founded in Stoke in October of that year.
 SIA… “is now beginning to develop local branches, of which the one at Stoke-on-Trent seems to work very effectively”.
 May not have lasted beyond 1939.
 Sounds like it might have been a communist front group?

-1933: The Society of Staffordshire Artists (SSA) was founded in 1933, after much discussion between three principal local art groups: the North Staffordshire Art Society, the Staff and Student Society of the Stoke on Trent Art Schools and the New Group.
+1933: The Society of Staffordshire Artists (SSA) was founded in 1933 (some sources say 1934), after much discussion between three principal local art groups: the North Staffordshire Art Society, the Staff and Student Society of the Stoke on Trent Art Schools and the New Group.

 1930s: Many refugees, fleeing Nazism in Europe, come to Stoke-on-Trent to offer their creative talents to the pottery industry.
 Such as Grete Marks and others.

 1941: Borges’s famous story “The Garden of Forking Paths” is set in Fenton, Stoke-on-Trent.

 1945: Stoke-on-Trent Regional College of Art formed, a confederation of existing art schools at Longton, Burslem, and Stoke town.